top of page

 Pro Tip: The only time to avoid at all costs in spring is during the Cannes Film Festival (dates vary every year but usually early May).
 This world-famous event attacks celebrities, influencers and thousands of cinema fans, which makes prices of accommodation and flight skyrocket.
 If all that was not enough, it is famous among locals that it always rains during the festival, so spare yourself and come either before or later.

-72 Hours Itinerary
+72 Hours in Nice Itinerary

 Day 1 | Old Town, Great Views and Culture